girishv694/tericsoft_task/README.md

 ## React.js CRUD App with Json Server Using Axios

-Build a React.js CRUD Application to consume Web API, display and modify data with Router, Axios & Naterial UI.
+Build a React.js CRUD Application to consume Web API, display and modify data with Router, Axios & Material UI.

 React Tutorial Application in that: